Category

 GET THE REPORT

 Every company will face challenges, whether it’s severe weather, accidents, or acts of malice.
-An in-depth physical security assessment can identify vulnerabilities for all of these scenarios and curative measures you can take for risk mitigation.
-By implementing these safeguards, you can improve your business resilience and give your team the resources they need to deal with problems as they occur.
+An in-depth physical security assessment can identify vulnerabilities for all of these scenarios and curative measures for risk mitigation.
+By implementing these safeguards, you can improve your business resilience and give your team the resources to deal with problems as they occur.

 Foster a positive safety culture

-One of the key tenets of a positive safety culture is providing an environment where employees believe you have their security and welfare in mind.
+One key tenet of a positive safety culture is providing an environment where employees believe you have their security and welfare in mind.
 By performing physical security assessments, addressing vulnerabilities, and communicating updated procedures, you’re displaying organizational commitment to safety and security.

 Mitigate cybersecurity threats

-While most penetration testing and cyberattack response planning are out of scope, physical security programs play a critical role in maintaining cybersecurity.
-A physical security assessment will help you identify and mitigate vulnerabilities that could lead to unauthorized physical access to critical information systems and sensitive data.
+While most penetration testing and cyberattack response planning are out of scope, physical security programs are critical in maintaining cybersecurity.
+A physical security assessment will help you identify and mitigate vulnerabilities that could lead to unauthorized physical access to vital information systems and sensitive data.

 Maintain regulatory compliance

-In some industries, physical threat and vulnerability assessments aren’t just a good idea; they’re a security requirement.
+In some industries, physical threat and vulnerability assessments aren’t just a good idea but a security requirement.
 There are a variety of regulations covering physical security—many of them related to companies storing sensitive information—but these are four of the most common:

-Identify your business’ most critical threats with this fill-in-the-blank template.
+Identify your business’s most critical threats with this fill-in-the-blank template.

-7 Steps to a Thorough Physical Security Risk Assessment
+9 Steps to a Thorough Physical Security Assessment

 The details and specifics will vary based on organizational and environmental factors, but the following seven areas should be part of any physical security assessment checklist.

 The first step is to evaluate the spaces and structures you’re securing.
-The goal is to understand both strengths and weaknesses, remembering that physical security management isn’t just about preventing crime—it’s also about protecting against accidents, security incidents, natural disasters, and other potential threats.
+The goal is to understand both strengths and weaknesses, remembering that physical security management isn’t just about preventing crime but also protecting against accidents, security incidents, natural disasters, and other potential threats.

 Here are some of the most common items to consider during a building security assessment: